verboompj/EntraGSA/EntraGSA_Part2.md

 ![Screenshot](https://github.com/verboompj/EntraGSA/blob/main/Pictures/gsaprofile.png)

 And yes, it works :-) Performance is quite good as well, i was hovering around 500Mbit or 50 MB per second copying my favorite ISO's to the network shares ;-).

-The user expoerience is completely transparant, I continue to use my UNC paths like normal and response is instant.
+The user experience is completely transparant, I continue to use my UNC paths like normal and response is instant.